Care

 Storage

-Under normal feeding use, the mat should last years.
-Retire and replace if you see deep tears in the silicone, splits along the edges, or any piece small enough for a dog to swallow.
-The mat is a feeding surface, not a chew toy — if your dog has started chewing the mat itself rather than working the food off it, take it away.
+The Caelo Mat is food-grade silicone and should last years of regular feeding use.
+Retire and replace it if you see deep tears in the silicone, splits along the edges, or any piece small enough for a dog to swallow.

 Supervision